SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 When an EPP command results in a negative completion result code (2xxx), the server MUST return a semantically equivalent HTTP status code.
 An explanation of the error MUST be included in the message body of the HTTP response, as described in [@!RFC9110]. (#tbl-error-mapping) contains the mapping for EPP result codes to HTTP status codes.

 The client MUST be able to use the best practices for RESTful applications and use the HTTP status code to determine if the EPP request was successful.
-The client MAY use the well defined HTTP status codes for error handling logic, without first having to parse the EPP result mesage.
+The client MAY use the well defined HTTP status codes for error handling logic, without first having to parse the EPP result message.

-For example, a client sending an Object Tranfer request when the Object is already linked to an active transfer process, this will cause the server to respond using an EPP result code 2106 this code maps to HTTP status code 400.
-The client MAY use the HTTP status code for checking if an EPP command failed and only parse the result message when additional information from the response is required for handling the error.
+For example, a client sending an Object Tranfer request for an Object already linked to an active transfer process, will cause the server to respond using an EPP result code 2106 this code is mapped to HTTP status code 400.
+The client MAY use the HTTP status code for checking if an EPP command failed and only parse the result message when additional information from the response message is required for handling the error.

 {#tbl-error-mapping}
 EPP result code    | HTTP status code